KarasLabRAVE/rave-CEZIA/EZFragility/README.md

 describe how to choose $\lambda$ with $|\lambda|=1$.
 To tackle this issue, we search for the value that minimize the norm of $\Delta$.

-## TODO:

-- Unit test (`test-main.R` from cecile)
-- Vignette
-- Make sure all required functions/class have been exported
-- Clear all error and warning in `devtools::check()` and `R CMD check --as-cran`

-Data:

-- The data is too large.
-We need to find a way to reduce it.
-  - Do we really need to recreate the result in the paper?
-For users, they just need to know how to use the package.
-If they want, they can download the data from the paper.
-Done

-Ioannis:

-- Branch1: Simplify Cecile’s `frag_stat` function in another branch (one or two branches depending on the amount of work) (Reviewer: Cecile)
-- Branch2: Add hidden parameters to the Fragility class and (Reviewer:
-  Jiefei)

-Cecile:

-- Branch3: Fix warning in `heatmap_frag` from ggplot2 and wording issue.
-  (respect cammelCase `listelecmissing` -\> `listElecMissing`) (Reviewer: Jiefei)
-- After Branch2: Use the hidden parameters in the Fragility class in visualization
-- Make the epoch data within -1 to 2s
-- why we call the data PT01?
-This number does not make any sense to users.
-Will we have PT02?
-- What is example 3?

 ## References

 <div id="refs" class="references csl-bib-body hanging-indent"